 In many cases, your resume is the equivalent of a first impression.
 It’s the place where you can confidently pitch yourself.

-When you’re adding these skills to a resume, don’t undersell yourself.
+When you’re adding these skills on a resume, don’t undersell yourself.
 Being able to negotiate conflict and be an active listener is something that brings great value to the company.
 Those skills can’t be taught, learning Salesforce or Adobe Acrobat can be.

 However, avoid the temptation to just copy-paste a list of interpersonal skills into your resume.
 Anyone can say they have active listening skills.
 How can you prove it?